mobbi-dev/cs2-autoexec-generator/README.md

 1. Choose your desired settings using the form UI.
 2. Preview your generated config in real time.
-3. Click "Download autoexec" — and you're ready to go!
+3. Click "Download .cfg file" — and you're ready to go!
 4. Place the file in your CS2 config folder:

 ## 🧱 Built With